Table of Contents

 b) These tasks are critical for the product to function properly.
 Without them, the release would be incomplete.

-c) Example: In a healthcare app, security features for compliance are considered must-have to meet regulatory requirements.
+c) Example: In a healthcare app, security features for compliance are considered a must-have to meet regulatory requirements.

 d) Questions to consider: